kolkri/helsinki-citybikes-app/README.md

 - Station name
 - Station address
 - Total number of journeys starting from the station
-- Total nukber of journeys ending at tha station
+- Total number of journeys ending at tha station